The 2026 Japan "Hidden Costs" Audit: New Taxes & Fee Increases You Need to Know

 - Buffer ($30): To cover the increased Departure Tax and "Tax-Free" cash flow gap.

-The Japanist Pro-Tip: To mitigate these costs, consider staying in "Satellite Cities."
-For example, staying in Otsu (10 mins from Kyoto) or Yokohama (20 mins from Tokyo) allows you to bypass the highest tiers of the 2026 accommodation taxes while remaining minutes away from the action.
+To mitigate these costs, consider staying in "Satellite Cities."
+By staying just outside the major hubs, you bypass the highest tiers of the 2026 accommodation taxes while remaining minutes away from the action.